hydroframe/ospool_parflow/README.md

     Tuesdays, 4-5:30pm ET / 1-2:30pm PT
     Thursdays, 11:30am-1pm ET / 8:30-10am PT

+# Overview of Signup Steps

+The instructions in the next sections give details about how to sign up, configure and run a simple parflow demo on OSPool.
+This is a short summmary of the those steps.

+    1. Signup for OSPool.
+Open an URL, fill out a form and request an account.

+    2. Register.
+Register your ssh certificate with your OSPool account to be able ssh connect.

+    3. Download ssh certificates.
+Download certificates to allow use of GIT on OSPool servers.

+    4. Clone Repo.
+Connect to OSPool with ssh and clone the demo repo to Server.

+    5. Configure hf_hydrodata email and pin with the demo.

+    6. Run the Parflow demo on OSPool server.

 ## Signup For OSPool
 To get an account to use OSPool you start by registering with the